-Blasting equipment is used to clean parts or finish part surfaces by blasting them with abrasive materials, like sand, at a very high pressure.
+Blasting equipment, commonly referred to as sandblast equipment, is used to clean parts or finish part surfaces by blasting them with abrasive materials, like sand, at very high pressure.
 This process helps to remove contaminants from the surface and smooth out any bumps or wrinkles on the surface of the part to improve the durability and strength of the metal.
-Sand blasting is probably the most commonly used type of blasting, but there are several other ways that abrasive blasting can be done.
-Some shops offer blasting as a service to industrial customers, while other manufacturers sell blasting equipment directly to companies in restoration or repair industries.
+Sandblasting is probably the most commonly used type of blasting, but there are several other ways that abrasive blasting can be done.
+Some shops offer blasting as a service to industrial customers, while other manufacturers sell blasting equipment directly to companies in the restoration or repair industries.

 Types of Blasting Equipment